kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ## Modules
 Some programs are already installed on MCC, however, they need to be activated in order to work.

-`module list` lists the activated programs onto your account.
+`module list` lists the activated programs on your account.

 `module avail` lists the programs installed on the cluster.
 Use `module avail | grep "program_name"` to search for a specific program (note that most module names are in lowercase).

-`module load module_name` activates the program
+`module load module_name` activates the program for your current session

 `module unload module name` deactivates/removes the program from your account